-As of September 2018, the current stable release of PostgreSQL is 10.
-While version 10 is preferred, you should use PostgreSQL 9.4 or greater to complete this workshop.
+As of October 2022, the current stable release of PostgreSQL is 14.
+While version 14 is preferred, you should use PostgreSQL 12 or greater to complete this workshop.

-If you are planning to use PostgreSQL with ArcGIS 10.6, you should install the latest version of PostgreSQL 10.
-ArcGIS 10.5 only supports PostgreSQL 9.5 and ArcGIS 10.4 only supports PostgreSQL 9.4.
-View Esri's documentation on PostgreSQL requirements for more information.
+If you are planning to use PostgreSQL with ArcGIS 10.8, you should install the latest version of PostgreSQL 12.
+ArcGIS 10.8 only supports PostgreSQL 9.6 through 12.2.
+View ESRI's documentation on PostgreSQL requirements for more information.
+You should not use a PostgreSQL version that is end-of-life (EOL) even if it is supported by ArcGIS.
+It will no longer receive security updates.
+Check the